kid86/laravel.docs/installation.md

 Laravel utilizes [Composer](https://getcomposer.org) to manage its dependencies.
 So, before using Laravel, make sure you have Composer installed on your machine.

-#### Via Laravel Installer

-First, download the Laravel installer using Composer:

-    composer global require "laravel/installer"

-Make sure to place the `$HOME/.composer/vendor/bin` directory (or the equivalent directory for your OS) in your $PATH so the `laravel` executable can be located by your system.

-Once installed, the `laravel new` command will create a fresh Laravel installation in the directory you specify.
-For instance, `laravel new blog` will create a directory named `blog` containing a fresh Laravel installation with all of Laravel's dependencies already installed:

-    laravel new blog

-#### Via Composer Create-Project

-Alternatively, you may also install Laravel by issuing the Composer `create-project` command in your terminal:
+You may install Laravel by issuing the Composer `create-project` command in your terminal:

     composer create-project --prefer-dist laravel/laravel blog